sitano/intellij-code-outline/README.md

 Requirements:
 -------------
- IntelliJ IDEA 10.5.1 and JDK6
+ IntelliJ IDEA 9 (and greater) and JDK6, 7

 General usage instructions:
 ---------------------------